llucbono/Edge_v3/README.md

 ```
 To call the API via any **Python** program you should use the following interface: https://github.com/jbaudru/RESTful-app-and-interface/blob/main/appInterface.py

-The documentation of the interface is available here: https://github.com/jbaudru/RESTful-app-and-interface/blob/main/Interface%20Documentation.pdf

 ## Scheme
 The scheme of this API only contains one generic model.
 This model aims to